mne-tools/mne-lsl/README.md

 ```
 python setup.py develop
 ```

+Create environment variables:
+> NEUROD_ROOT = NeuroDecode path
+> NEUROD_DATA = path to the desired data folder (data will be saved there if using the GUI)
+> NEUROD_SCRIPTS = path to the desired scripts folder (subject specific scripts will be saved there if using the GUI)

 Add "scripts" directory to PATH environment variable for convenient access to commonly used scripts.

 Launch GUI:
 > Go to "scripts" directory and launch ```nd_gui.cmd```.